Lean Six Sigma Problem Solving and the D.M.A.I.C Methodology

 Analyze Phase

 If you're following this process in your project, then it's time to start using all the data you've been collecting.
-The intent of the Analyze phase is to "determine the root cause", but, to do so with data!
+The intent of the Analyze phase is to "determine the root cause", but to do so with data!
 Not conjecture.
-In Analyze, you should be focused on facts, data, and input from subject matter experts.
+In Analyze, focus on facts, data, and input from subject-matter experts.
 Your focus will be:

 -